 Details from unsolved cases were put onto the faces of traditional 52-card decks and distributed to inmates, in the hopes that—between hands of poker—the incarcerated would give investigators new leads.
 Although the idea was originally greeted with skepticism, the cards proved to be a rousing success, and are now being implemented in 18 states and counting.

-A&E Real Crime spoke with Ray about how the idea came about, why the cards have been so effective and whether victims’ families are on board with the unorthodox program.
+A&E True Crime spoke with Ray about how the idea came about, why the cards have been so effective and whether victims’ families are on board with the unorthodox program.

 How did the idea first come to you?
 Was there a lightbulb moment?